Workiva/react_testing_library/doc/migration_guides/component_interactions.md

 - class methods that update state (`componentRef.updateValue`)
 - methods that update the UI directly (`.show`, `.toggle`, `.focus`, `.blur`, etc)

-Another common pattern is using APIs on the component instance (whether it is a component Ref, ReactElement, or Element) to change the values in order to verify the UI updates as expected.
+Another common pattern is using APIs on the component instance to change the values in order to verify the UI updates as expected.
 In general, the new approach here is to query for the UI element that should trigger the change and use the `UserEvent` API to trigger the correct event instead.
 Below is an example of tests demonstrating this.

 <details>
   <summary>Component Definition</summary>